-Advanced Type Design for Motion Graphics
+Advanced Type Design for Motion Graphics DGMD316 - 2 credits

 There are many opportunities and constraints in the world of motion.
 Type must be designed to work well in this specific environment.
 Students learn how to be creative and professional with their type designs as applied to motion graphics.